chrisraff/conversation2foods/README.md

 Then run `parse_json_labels.py` to generate evidence data

+Run `augment_data.py` to augment the data by swapping in different foods to increase the number of true positives

 Then run `generate_evidence_classifier_data.py` to convert the evidence data into labeled bert data.
 A true label indicates that the chunk contains evidence of a food

 At this point you can run `train_classifier.py` or `nn.py` to train a classifier or neural network